 Example dataset format

 Similar to the Nearest Neighbour algorithm, the K-Nearest Neighbour algorithm serves the purpose of clustering.
 Still, instead of giving just one nearest instance, it looks at the closest K instances to the new incoming instance.
-Based on the frequency of those K instances, K-NN classifies the new instances.
+K-NN classifies the new instances based on the frequency of those K instances.
 The value of K is considered to be a hyperparameter that needs tuning.
-To tune this, one can take one of the famous Hit and Trial approaches where we try some K's values and then check the model's performance.
+To tune this, one can take one of the famous Hit and Trial approaches, where we try some K values and then check the model's performance.

 To find the nearest instance, one can use the Euclidean distance.
 One can use the Scikit-learn library to implement the K-NN algorithm for this task.

-According to the below table (also known as confusion matrix), we must evaluate our spam-classification model based on 4 different parameters.
+According to the below table (also known as the confusion matrix), we must evaluate our spam classification model based on four different parameters.

-More advanced algorithms are available in the market for this classification, but you can easily achieve more than 90% accuracy using k-NN based implementation.
+More advanced algorithms are available for this classification, but you can easily achieve more than 90% accuracy using k-NN-based implementation.

 Google data centers use thousands of rules to filter spam emails.
-They provide the weightage to different parameters, and based on that; they filter the mails.
-Google’s spam classifier is said to be a state of an art technique that uses various techniques like Optical character recognition, linear regression, and a combination of various neural networks.
+They provide the weightage to different parameters; based on that, they filter the emails.
+Google's spam classifier is said to be a state of an art technique that uses various techniques like Optical character recognition, linear regression, and a combination of multiple neural networks.

-Yahoo mail is the world’s first free webmail service provider, which still has more than 320 million active users.
-They have their own filtering techniques to categorize the emails.
-Yahoo's basic methods are URL filtering, email content, and spam complaints from users.
+Yahoo mail is the world's first free webmail service provider, with more than 320 million active users.
+They have their filtering techniques to categorize emails.
+Yahoo's basic methods are URL filtering, email content, and user spam complaints.
 Unlike Gmail, Yahoo filter emails messages by domain and not the IP address.
-Yahoo provides custom filtering options to users as well to directly send the mail in the junk folders.
+Yahoo also provides users with custom-filtering options to send mail directly to junk folders.

-Question 2: Why k-NN algorithm for this problem?
+Question 2: Why did you use the k-NN algorithm for this problem?